divio/divio-cloud-docs/how-to/add-collaborator.rst

 Remove collaborators
 --------------------

+An admin collaborator can remove another admin but not oneself.
 To remove a collaborator from an organisation, in the organisation settings, select collaborators, and click on the options menu for a particular collaborator and select *remove*.

 To revoke access of a collaborator from a project, in the project's Dashboard, select *collaborators*, and hit the